notatestuser/chainline-contracts-kt/README.md

 ## Generating the docs

 [Dokka](https://github.com/Kotlin/dokka) is used to generate the docs as an HTML site.
 Run `make docs` to generate the pages and then look in `target/dokka/chainline-contracts`.

+A snapshot of the docs is accessible [via GitHub Pages](https://notatestuser.github.io/chainline-contracts-kt).